iotexproject/dev-portal-content/blogposts/iotexperts-live-july13.md

 Besides being a quick and useful tool to be kept updated, the homepage section also allows devs to immediately start experimenting with **IoTeX**.
 There are three prominent quickstarts on the page: The main one is about deploying a simple architecture to get started with a [**MachineFi**](https://machinefi.com/) dApp on IoTeX, while the other two are meant to give web3 devs and IoT devs an idea of what it's like to build on IoTeX.
 Web3 devs will be able to use the quickstart to deploy their EVM contracts and interact with the IoTeX blokchain, while hardware enthusiasts will get an idea of how to connect a device as a client of the IoTeX blockchain.

 Next up is the Academy section, which devs can use to find and contribute educational content.
 Throughout the Academy, content can be filtered by category (*Quick Starts, Tutorials, Guides*) and by difficulty level (*Beginner, Intermediate, Advanced*).
-For the more visual learners out there, the Academy content can also be filtered to display only video tutorials.

 As mentioned above, developers contributions are extremely valued and are a very important aspect of the Academy.
 In this regard, the Academy can be seen as an archive of projects, demos, tutorials, quick starts, examples or even ideas that contributors might find worth sharing with the other members of the IoTeX developers community.
 Contributing to the Academy will allow any developer to build up their profile on the platform over time.

 Contributions to the portal are incentivized by a tipping mechanism.
-Developer have the possibility to connect their wallet to their profile and immediately receive tips for their content, while also supporting content created by other members of the community by tipping them in return.
-Wallet connection will also allow developers to request test iotx tokens for development purposes.
+Developers have the possibility to connect their wallet to their profile and immediately receive tips for their content, while also supporting content created by other members of the community by tipping them in return.
+Through their profile page, devs will also be able to request test iotx tokens for development purposes.
 If you'd like to know more about how to connect your MetaMask wallet to the IoTeX network, check the developers docs [here](https://app.gitbook.com/o/-MQ9LhchTp7_QJr-AYG0/s/-MUPHwAAaa4_zIrX70rA/get-started/iotex-wallets/metamask).

 The tipping mechanism is not only a feature of the Academy, but pertains to the Blog section as well.
-Our goal with the blog is to allow experts in related fields to contribute educational articles to nurture the community and grow within it.
+Our goal with the blog is to allow experts in relevant fields to contribute educational articles to nurture the community and grow within it.

 Contributing to the platform is very easy, and it's clearly explained on our dev-portal-content [repository](https://github.com/iotexproject/dev-portal-content).
-All the contributions to the platform are assessed internally at the moment, but the goal is to start implementing DAO concepts in the future to make the developers portal fully driven and managed by our community.
+While all the contributions to the platform are assessed internally at the moment, our goal is to start implementing DAO concepts in the future to make the developers portal fully driven and managed by our community.